cs-ed/edtech-plan-mathpluscoding/README.md

 I will be sharing a template for the final deliverable on GitHub classroom.
 I will sync my GitHub classroom to my Google classroom.
 I will keep track of my students' progress by checking their published webpaged on GitHub.

 I plan on using GitHub Codespaces (or other cloud-based equivalent IDE) for demonstrations in the classroom and in my lesson videos.

+#### Google Chrome (or equivalent) browser

+I will need a browser to access some of the online software referenced above.

+#### Microsoft Windows 10 OS

+I have some of the software referenced above installed on a PC running Microsoft Windows 10.

 ### Impacts